verifa/website/posts/demystifying-service-level-acronyms.md

 In this fundamental level blog post I will explain what different Service Level concepts mean and how to use them effectively in the software delivery process.

+I also did a talk at DevOps Finland on this topic, [Service Levels, Error budgets, and why your dev teams should care.](https://verifa.io/blog/service-levels-error-budgets-devops-finland-talk/)

 ## What is a Service Level and why does it matter?

 Depending on the source, I have seen claims that anywhere from 40% to a [whopping 90% of a software systems lifetime costs](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3610582/) consist of operational and maintenance costs, making the development costs of the software pale in comparison.
 [Additionally, costs of even short service breaks and unplanned downtime are significant](https://assets.new.siemens.com/siemens/assets/api/uuid:3d606495-dbe0-43e4-80b1-d04e27ada920/dics-b10153-00-7600truecostofdowntime2022-144.pdf) and getting more expensive still.
 This goes to show that being able to maintain your service availability and preferably being able to preemptively react to service degradation is not just a matter of convenience, but carries a very real price tag with business consequences.